dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 comforting lie.
 He often cites the one experiment that he does with his students, asking everyone whether they are in a long-term romantic relationship, a relationship that means a lot to them and makes them happy.
 Hands go up.
-He goes on to ask whether those who have their hands would like to know whether their partner cheats on them, even if it would mean the destruction of the relationship.
+He goes on to ask whether those who have their hands up would like to know whether their partner cheats on them, even if it would mean the destruction of the relationship.
 95% will keep their hand up.
 Why?
 Because they don't want to live a lie.
 They want the relationship to be real.
 Really real.